 Using the Tasty Recipes WordPress (WP) recipe maker can help your readers understand what to expect from the recipe and make it easier to search and filter your recipe posts based on specific criteria.

-See our recent blog for a more detailed tutorial on how to add recipe cards in WordPress.
+See our blog for a more detailed tutorial on how to add recipe cards in WordPress.

 One of the most vital steps to organizing your recipes on WordPress is to create categories and tags.
-Categories and tags help you group similar recipes together and make it easier for your readers to find what they're looking for.
+Categories and tags help you group similar recipes together and make it easier for your readers to find a specific recipe.

 To create categories, go to Posts → Categories in your WordPress dashboard (as shown above).
 Here, you can add new categories and assign them to your recipe posts.
 It's best to keep your categories broad, so you don't end up with too many of them.
 For example, you might have categories like “Appetizers”, “Entrees”, and “Desserts”.